syx2259/Bobtail/README.md

 <h2>
   Instruction
 </h2>
 <p>For this project, we have set up three different experiments.
-First we install thrift RPC server.</p>
+First we need to install thrift RPC server.</p>
 <h3>
   Requirements
 </h3>